launchflow/launchflow/docs/src/app/docs/get-started/fastapi/page.md

 lf init --backend=local
 ```

-Creates a `launchflow.yaml` file and stores all your launchflow state in a local directory.
+This command creates a `launchflow.yaml` file and stores all your launchflow state in a local directory.

 ---